Yitzchak Mirilashvili

-Yitzchak Mirilashvili (also known as Vyacheslav Mirilashvili or Slava Mirilashvili) is an Israeli investor, entrepreneur and philanthropist.
-He is a co-founder of VK.com (Vkontakte.ru), Russia's largest social network.
+Yitzchak Mirilashvili (born Vyacheslav Mikhailovich Mirilashvili; יצחק מירילשוילי; born 1984) is an Israeli investor, entrepreneur and philanthropist.
+He is a co-founder of VK (Vkontakte.ru), Russia's largest social network.
 Mirilashvili lives in Israel, where he oversees his businesses as well as various charitable foundations and causes.
+Mirilashvili is the controlling shareholder of Israel's Channel 14 and in The economy channel.

 Early life

 Mirilashvili was born in Saint Petersburg, Russia in 1984.
-His father is Georgian Jewish.
+His father, Michael Mirilashvili, is Georgian Jewish and a Russian-Georgian-Israeli businessman and philanthropist.
 He moved to Israel as a child and attended high school there.
 Mirilashvili attended Tufts University in the United States, graduating with a degree in economics in 2006.

 Career

 VK

 Mirilashvili co-founded VK in 2006 with friends Lev Leviev and Pavel Durov, where he served as chairman and majority shareholder.
 VK became Russia's largest social network. with over 500 million active users.
 Mirilashvili, Leviev and Durov raised capital from Digital Sky Technologies, headed by Yuri Milner.
 In 2013, at the age of 29, Mirilashvili sold his remaining shares in VKontakte for a valuation in excess of $1 billion, making him one of Israel's wealthiest citizens.